Princely Abbey of Corvey

 How long should I spend visiting?

-A visit typically takes a few hours, allowing time to explore the abbey and its surroundings thoroughly.
+A visit typically requires 2-3 hours to fully explore the abbey and its gardens.

 Is photography allowed?